Frequently Asked Questions

 1. When will I receive my property tax bill?

 Property tax bills are mailed by October 15 of each year to the owner of record (as of January 1).
-As a courtesy, a tax bill will be mailed to the new owner of the property if a deed change occurs after the first of the year through June 30th.
+As a courtesy, a duplicate tax bill will be mailed to the new owner of the property if a deed change occurs after the first of the year through August 31st.
 Depending on when the property is transferred, new owners should contact their title company or review their closing statement to determine who is responsible for paying the taxes.
 However, unpaid taxes will continue to accrue against the property.

 3. What are my payment options?

 4. What if I miss the deadline for my tax payment?

 Interest of 1.5 percent per month (18 percent annually) is added to your tax amount the first day of each month beginning March 1.
 If you mail your payment on time, but the Post Office fails to postmark it by those dates, it will be considered a late payment.
 Office meter dates are not acceptable for mail-in payments.

 Interest: (Rounded to the nearest dollar).